iitm-sysdl/SuperShaper/README.md

 --subtransformer_config_path <path to subtransformer config> \
 --wandb_suffix <suffix>
 ```
-To train the supershaper model on a fixed config (a compressed model configration with no random shape sampling, sandwich rule), use the --subtransformer_config_path argument. `subtransformer_configs/bert-bottleneck` contains different shape configrations found via evolutionary serach / by heuristic method.
+To train the supershaper subnetwork (a compressed model configuration with no sampling), use the --subtransformer_config_path argument. `subtransformer_configs/bert-bottleneck` folder contains different shape configrations discovered via evolutionary search/ heuristic method.

-To further pretrain a compressed model from supershaper checkpoint, use the `--model_name_or_path` and point to the supershaper checkpoint and set `--subtransformer_config_path` to config path of the compressed model.
-To pretrain the model from scratch without supershaper checkpoint, use the --model_name_or_path as `bert-base-cased`.
+To further pretrain a subnetwork from supershaper checkpoint, use the `--model_name_or_path` and point to the checkpoint and set `--subtransformer_config_path` to the subnetwork configuration path.
+To pretrain the model from scratch without any checkpoint, use the --model_name_or_path as `bert-base-cased`.

 ### List of arguments for `train_mlm.py`: